395t/review-assignments/_summaries/cui2019class-balanced_2.md

 * Class-Balanced Sigmoid Cross-Entropy Loss
   * <img src="cui2019class_balanced_2_c.png" alt="cui2019class_balanced_2_c" style="zoom:67%;" />
 * Class-Balanced Focal Loss
+  * Focal Loss adds a modulating factor to the sigmoid CE loss
+    * This allows the model to focus on difficult samples, instead of well-classified samples

+  * Introducing a class-balanced version of Focal Loss will therefore be interesting to compare as both losses are trying to solve the problem introduced by class imbalance in the data.
   * <img src="cui2019class_balanced_2_d.png" alt="cui2019class_balanced_2_d" style="zoom:67%;" />

 ## How well does the paper perform?

 <img src="cui2019class_balanced_2_e.png" alt="cui2019class_balanced_2_e" style="zoom: 50%;" />

+* Notice how the class-balanced losses, even when compared to normal Focal Loss, is the most optimal

 <img src="cui2019class_balanced_2_f.png" alt="cui2019class_balanced_2_f" style="zoom: 50%;" />